SharkSnack/shiren-5/content/system/gameplay-basics.md

 ## Facilities

-See <a href="/system/villages">Villages</a> for a complete list of available facilities.
+See [Villages](/system/villages) for a complete list of available facilities.

 ### Storehouse